-The Business, Management and Administration Cluster prepares learners for careers in planning, organizing, directing and evaluating business functions essential to efficient and productive business operations.
-Career opportunities are available in every sector of the economy and require specific skills in organization, time management, customer service and communication.
+The business management and administration career cluster prepares learners for careers in planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
+Career opportunities are available in every sector of the economy and require specific skills in organization, time management, customer service, and communication.

-The business management and administration services industry is projected to be one of the fastest growing through the year 2020.
+The business management and administration services industry is projected to be one of the fastest growing through the year 2026.
 Nearly half of all jobs are in managerial and professional occupations, and nearly one-fourth of all workers are self-employed.
 The business management and administration services industry is one of the highest-paying industries.
-In the next few years, many new jobs will be added and many openings will result from the need to replace experienced workers who leave jobs.
+Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations.

 1 Satisfies ½ credit of Economics required for graduation.

 - ACT Resources for Business Administration, Marketing, & Finance